How to deploy MSI package by Using Active Directory

 - Step 2: Edit Properties of MSI Package

 - You need to install the Orca tool before you can edit the properties of MSI package.
 You don't need to install Orca if you are using Server 2003 SP1 or later versions.
-If you have not installed it, click Windows® Server 2003 SP1 Platform SDK Web Install to install.
+If you have not Orca tool, you might click here to download and install it.

-- Right-click the file SetupOfficeTabMSI.msi in d:\deploy, and choose "Edit with Orca" from the popup menu.
+- Right-click the MSI file in d:\deploy, and choose "Edit with Orca" from the popup menu.

 - Select Property in the Tables on the left side.
 Enter the license name and code into the "PROP_LICENSENAME" and "PROP_LICENSECODE".
 And no user in your organization needs to enter a license after deploying.